Authentic Lessons for 21st Century Learning

 • Earthworms (3 per group)

-Place several drops of vinegar on one paper towel, either on the left or the right side of the chamber.
+• Have each group pf students place several drops of vinegar on one paper towel, either on the left or the right side of the chamber.

-Prepare a poster to share data
+Prepare a poster to share data:

 Evaluate